LiraWang/LiraWang.github.io/index.md

 ## About
 I am now a first year Ph.D. candidate at the College of Artificial Intelligence of Beijing Normal University.
 My current research is in the area of zero-knowledge proofs and privacy preservation.
+Now I am also a visting Ph.D. student in Virginia Tech.
 Before start persuing my Ph.D., I was a post graduate student in Beijing Normal University.
 By then my research region is image inpainting, which is a branch of computer vision and deep learning.
 Because of this backgroud, I am interested in the privacy issue in machine learning and deep learning.

 ### Education Background
+* Virginia Tech (2021.09-Present)
+  - Visiting PhD student
 * Beijing Normal University (09/2020-Present)
   - First year of PhD candidate, recommended;
   - Research Area: Zero-knowledge proofs